edwin465/SSVEP-tlCCA/README.md

 enable_bit(2)=1 and enable_bit(4)=1: ms-eCCA+ms-eTRCA,
 enable_bit(5)=1: TDCA,
 enable_bit(6)=1: tlCCA-1, tlCCA-2.

+The parameters for the TDCA are consistent with the paper [4] (in benchmark dataset and BETA dataset).
+But I did not make sure that they are still optimal for this case (here only 20 stimulus frequencies are selected).

 ## Testings
 ### 1) dataset_no=1; is_center_std=0; min_length=0.3; max_length=1.2; enable_bit=[1 1 1 1 1 1];